gbedwell/gbedwell.github.io/_posts/2023-08-01-ship_packages.md

 [ship_packages.R](https://github.com/gbedwell/ship_packages), that
 contains two functions.
 These functions will:

-1. Export information for all of the packages in the current R library to a CSV file.
+1. Export information for all of the packages in a given R library to a CSV file or data frame.

-2. Read that CSV file and automatically install packages from CRAN, Bioconductor, and/or GitHub.
+2. Automatically install packages from CRAN, Bioconductor, and/or GitHub based on the information output from the first function.

 The script itself is best used when <code>source</code>’d.